Esri/hub.js/.github/pull_request_template.md

 1. Closes Issues: #<number> (if appropriate)

-1. [ ] ran commit script (`npm run c`)
+1. [ ] used semantic commit messages

-_Note_ If you don't run the commit script at least once, the Semantic Pull Request check will fail.
-Save yourself some time, and run `npm run c` and follow the prompts.

-For more information see the README
+1. [ ] PR title follows semantic commit format (**CRITICAL** if the title is not in a semantic format, the release automation will not run!)